2008 Equatorial Guinean parliamentary election

 Early parliamentary elections were held in Equatorial Guinea on 4 May 2008, alongside local elections; 100 seats in parliament and 230 council seats were up for election.
-The ruling Democratic Party of Equatorial Guinea won 89 seats in parliament.
+According to official results, the ruling Democratic Party of Equatorial Guinea won 89 of the 100 seats in the Chamber of Deputies.
+Its minor allies, the so-called "Democratic Opposition" bloc, won a further 10 seats.
+The Convergence for Social Democracy, the main opposition party, won a single seat, down from 2 in 2004.

 Background

 President Teodoro Obiang Nguema dissolved the Chamber of People's Representatives on 29 February 2008 and announced that the parliamentary elections, originally scheduled for 2009, was being brought forward by one year and would be held together with the local elections on 4 May.
 This was explained as a way to save money.
 Prior to the elections, Obiang's Democratic Party of Equatorial Guinea (PDGE) and its allies held 98 of 100 seats in the Chamber of People's Representatives and over 200 of 230 municipal council seats.
 It was expected that the PDGE would again win overwhelmingly in 2008.

 Campaign

 Campaigning was reported to have proceeded without popular enthusiasm; about 1,000 people were present for the launch of the PDGE's campaign at a stadium in Malabo, although 15,000 seats were available.
 During the campaign, an army Antonov An-32 plane crashed off Annobón, killing 13 PDGE militants.
 There were 278,000 registered voters at the time of the elections.